axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

             </tr>
 		  </table>
 		  than existing retriever chain should be splitted after the retrieval processor for the `TrackedRaces`.
 	* To split an existing retriever chain, create a new one after the split point with the usage of the existing one.
 Then move the `addAfter` and `endWith` calls to the new retriever chain.
-The first part of the splitted retriever chain can now be used to create the retriever chain for the new data type.
+The first part of the split retriever chain can now be used to create the retriever chain for the new data type.
 		* Note, that it's not necessary to call `startWith`, if a retriever chain is used to create a new one.
 	* In pseudo code would this look like this:<br>
 	  Before:<br>